boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

 dashboard.loadView();
 ```

-For more details, please click on the following [link](/embedding-options/embedding-sdk/embedding-the-dashboard-with-views/).
+For more details, please click on the following [Embedded the dashboard with views](/embedding-options/embedding-sdk/embedding-the-dashboard-with-views/).

 ## refreshDashboard()